ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 It's possible to abort the process with Ctrl-C at any time.

-At this point, the specification of the new subnet is created on disk, but is not deployed yet.
+At this point, the specification of the new Subnet is created on disk, but is not deployed yet.

 We can print the specification to disk by running the `describe` command: